-Provide a general description of the indebtedness, obligation, inju ary, damage or loss incurred so far as it may be known at the tim

-of presentation of the claim.

-Provide the name(s) of the Goleta S enitery District ampleyages consing the injury demogra or loss if known
+Provide a general description of the e indebtedness, obligation, inju ary, damage or loss incurred so far as it may be known at the time of presentation of the claim.
+D '1 4 () 64 61 ( 1 '01 Provide the name(s) of the Goleta S Sanitary District employee(s) causing the injury, damage, or ioss, if known.

-1 Tovide the name(s) of the Goleia S aintary District employee(s) ausing the injury, damage, or 1055, if Kilowii.

-Provide the amount claimed if said a amount totals less than ten the ousand dollars (\$10,000) as of the date of presentation of the
+Provide the amount claimed if said amount totals less than ten the ousand dollars (\$10,000) as of the date of presentation of the

-claim (including the estimated amou ant of any prospective injury, damage, or loss, insofar as it may be known at the time of the
+claim (including the estimated amo ount of any prospective injury, damage, or loss, insofar as it may be known at the time of the

 presentation of the claim), together with the basis of computation of the amount claimed.

 Amount Claimed: \$

 Basis for computation:

-Basis for comparation.

-If the amount claimed exceeds ten the
+If the amount claimed exceeds ten thousand dollars (\$10,000), do o not provide the dollar amo unt of the claim.
+However, please

-indicate below whether the claim wo A limited civil case is one w here the amount claimed does not
+indicate below whether the claim w • •

-exceed twenty-five thousand dollars (\$25,000).
+exceed twenty-five thousand dollar

-Limited Civil Case Non-Limited Civil Case
+• Limited Civil Case Non-Limited Civil Case

-Section 4: Insurance Information on (Optional - May be com pleted if claim involves a a motor vehicle)
+Section 4: Insurance Informati

+Has a claim for the alleged damage

-Has a claim for the alleged damage/ injury been filed or will it be filed with your insurance ca arrier?
-Yes No
+This a claim for the aneged damage anjury occur med or win it oc ( ) 10510

-()

-Name of insurance carrier Telephone Number (include area code)
+Name of insurance carrier Telephone Number ( include area code)

+Traine of insurance curren rerephone reamour ( morado aroa codo,

 Address City State 7in Codo

-City State Deductible: \$ Zip Code
+• State Zip Code

-Policy Number:
+Policy Number: Name of registered owner(s) of the

-Name of registered owner(s) of the venicie:
+Name of registered owner(s) of the

 Vehicle Make: Model: Ye ar: